Web server: History

-This is a very brief history of web server programs, so some information necessarily overlaps with the histories of the web browsers, the World Wide Web and the Internet; therefore, for the sake of clearness and understandability, some key historical information below reported may be similar to that found also in one or more of the above-mentioned history articles.
+This is a very brief history of web server programs, so some information necessarily overlaps with the histories of the web browsers, the World Wide Web and the Internet; therefore, for the sake of clarity and understandability, some key historical information below reported may be similar to that found also in one or more of the above-mentioned history articles.

-Initial WWW project (1989-1991)
+Initial WWW project (1989–1991)

 In March 1989, Sir Tim Berners-Lee proposed a new project to his employer CERN, with the goal of easing the exchange of information between scientists by using a hypertext system.
 The proposal titled "HyperText and CERN", asked for comments and it was read by several people.
 In October 1990 the proposal was reformulated and enriched (having as co-author Robert Cailliau), and finally, it was approved.

 Between late 1990 and early 1991 the project resulted in Berners-Lee and his developers writing and testing several software libraries along with three programs, which initially ran on NeXTSTEP OS installed on NeXT workstations: